-Marriages with female breadwinners are 50% more likely to end in divorce, according to a recent University of Chicago study.
+Marriages with wives who make more than their husbands are 50% more likely to end in divorce, according to a recent University of Chicago study.
 I am not surprised.
 I am seeing more and more breadwinning women reach out for financial advice because they are contemplating divorce.

 I recently assumed the role of the top earner in my own family.
 However, nothing has changed at home.
 My husband and I still have the same roles, and I do just as much caretaking, appointment making and as many domestic tasks as I did before.
 There is no shift just because my income is now substantially higher than his and I work longer hours.

 Turns out that my family situation is not so different from millions of women in the United States.
 New data from the American Community Survey found that among married, heterosexual couples in the U.S., a quarter of wives, or about 15 million, are the primary breadwinners in their family.
 Consider that in 1960, that number was only 6%.
 And yet, according to a 2019 Gallup poll, a majority of women are still doing the lion’s share of the household tasks.

 Women earning more than men is a growing trend fueled by more women graduating college and also choosing high-earning, historically male-dominated careers in industries such as technology, finance and science.

 As a Certified Divorce Financial Analyst advising dozens of breadwinning women through their divorces, I see this inequity as one of the biggest causes of failed marriages.
 I experience these challenges in my own marriage, as well: Income imbalances affect relationships.
 Running up against this hurdle, myself, I can offer some key advice for other breadwinning women to make sure that their marriages stay strong while keeping burnout at bay.